w3f-grants-archive/zk-snarks-with-substrate/blog/zk-snark-pallet.md

 #### #[pallet::call]
 Final section declarations extrinsics, which is the interface for pallets.
 As we mentioned earlier, we defined two methods.
 Thanks to them, we will be able to interact with the zk-SNARK pallet.

 The first method is for the verification setup, which is going to be used by Bob to set up the contest.
 We are going to store public input and the verification key.
-We will emit a *VerificationSetupCompleted* event, and if anything goes wrong, we will return an appropriate error.
+We will emit a *VerificationSetupCompleted* event.
+If anything goes wrong, we will return an appropriate error.
 ```
 pub fn setup_verification(
         origin: OriginFor<T>,